Mit'a

 Mit'a (/qu/) was a system of mandatory labor service in the Inca Empire, as well as in Spain's empire in America.
 Mit'a (federal work) was effectively a form of tribute to the Inca government in the form of labor, i.e. a corvée.
 Tax labor accounted for much of the Inca state tax revenue; beyond that, it was used for the construction of the road network, bridges, agricultural terraces, and fortifications in ancient Peru.
 Military service was also mandatory.

-All citizens who could perform labor were required to do so for a set number of days out of a year (the basic meaning of the word mit'a is a regular turn or a season).
+All citizens who could perform labor were required to do so for a set number of days out of a year (the basic meaning of the word mit'a is a regular 'turn' or a 'season').
 The Inca Empire's wealth meant a family often needed only 65 days to farm; the rest of the year was devoted entirely to the mit'a.
 Mit'a was repurposed by the Spanish Crown in 1573, drafting one-seventh of the adult male population to work in mines.

-The regionally mandatory Minka is a close relative of Mit'a.
+The regionally mandatory mink'a is a close relative of mit'a.

 It is still in use in small-scale Quechua communities today and known as faena in Spanish.

-Minka was adopted during the 1960s on large-scale federal projects of Peru.
+Mit'a was adopted during the 1960s on large-scale federal projects of Peru.